The Black Soldier Fly: the star of insect farming

 May 11, 2021

-Insects are rising stars in the world of agriculture and food tech alike.
-They provide a sustainable source of protein and need minimum land and resources.
+Insect farming is on the rise in the world of agriculture and food tech alike.
+Insects provide a sustainable source of protein and need minimum land and resources.

-Among them, the black soldier fly is gaining momentum.
-It’s praised for its composting abilities and high-quality protein content.
+Among them, the black soldier fly is gaining momentum, with its unique composting abilities and high protein content.

 We wanted to answer the most common questions about BSF in one place.